REFCL Functional Performance Review

-In 2020, ESV engaged Power Systems Consultants (PSC) to undertake an independent functional performance review of REFCL technology (following the implementation of the first tranche of the delivery program) that is designed to reduce the risk of electrical assets igniting catastrophic bushfires.
+In 2020, following the implementation of the first tranche of the delivery program, Energy Safe engaged Power Systems Consultants (PSC) to undertake an independent functional performance review of REFCL technology that is designed to reduce the risk of electrical assets igniting catastrophic bushfires.
 The scope of the engagement was broken up into three components and the key issues/outcomes are summarised in the review below.

 - REFCL Functional Performance Review:

 - Victorian Electricity Supply Industry (VESI) Response to Recommendation E: